alifeee/blogtest/what-is-a-third-space/what-is-a-third-space.md

 ### List of third spaces!

-In no particular order, here is my (and [Robyn]'s') list of third spaces.
+In no particular order, here is my (and [Robyn]'s) list of third spaces.
 Each space has a clarification of what problems it may have to limit its goodness as a third space.
 These are theoretical based on our assumptions of a presumed average space of each type.

 - Hackspace/makerspace